openeew/openeew/README.md

 * algorithms for the detection and characterization of earthquakes in real time
 * hardware designs so you can build your own IoT-based seismic sensors

+If you're interested in hosting a sensor in the OpenEEW seismic network, please send us an email at [openeew@grillo.io](mailto:openeew@grillo.io).

 ## Getting Started

 Our accelerometer data is available as an [AWS Public Dataset](https://registry.opendata.aws/grillo-openeew/).
 See [data](data/README.md) for details about how the data is stored.
 You can use our Python library to facilitate downloading required data.
 See [openeew-python](https://github.com/grillo/openeew-python/blob/master/README.md) for how to install it and some examples of how it can be used.